 - On the next screen, tap the 3-dot menu icon or “More” option (on Samsung devices) found at the top-right corner of the screen.
 Then select “Remove” or “Remove account” option.

-- One new devices, you’ll see the “Remove Account” option right after selecting the account to remove.
+- On newer Android devices, you’ll see the “Remove Account” option right after selecting the account to remove.

 - Just tap the option and you’ll successfully remove or sign out of your Google account on your Android device.